SushiWaUmai/SushiWaUmai/README.md

 [![wakatime](https://wakatime.com/badge/user/8cc0a80a-7a1a-448c-8c5e-742ed9a33792.svg)](https://wakatime.com/@SushiWaUmai)

-Random Student on github, love to make stuff with the Unity Engine.
-I also do some full stack development with typescript.
+Random guy on github, love to make stuff with the Unity Engine.
+I also do full stack development with typescript.

 ---